Jannes1999/21641412Practical/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-2-1.png)

-With regards to see differing trends between Africa and other countries
+Here the idea was to see whether or not there was a difference between the ratio of deaths to cases (wrt Covid) in different regions of the world (especially Africa).
+Not much is revealed through the data except for the fact that Africa seemed to remain at constant level which differs from the other regions.

 ``` r
 library(tidyverse)